lady-h-world/My_Garden/reading_pages/Crystal_Ball/crystal_power.md

 ## Data List

 ### Collected Data

-The crystal ball can reach out to every corner of the universe to collect information.
-So Lady H. often use this power to collect data for her experiments.
-But she didn't search many far away places.
-Some of these data collected at hand in our garden 😉, some collected from a planet called Kaggle, where many people spend sleepless nights to compete (Lady H. could never understand why so many people are working that hard 🤔 and taking a competition that serious 🤔).
+The crystal ball has the ability to reach every corner of the universe and collect data, making it the primary data source for Lady H.'s experiments.
+However, she hasn't extensively explored distant locations.
+Some of the data is conveniently collected from our garden, while some is sourced from a planet known as Kaggle.
+On that planet, numerous individuals dedicate sleepless nights to competitive pursuits, a phenomenon Lady H. finds difficult to comprehend, why so many people take such competitions seriously and work so diligently is a mystery to her 🤔.

 * [30 categories of leaves][1]
 * [100 categories of leaves][2]